Keyboard shortcuts

 Binding interrupt

-We've already seen this pattern in the temperature sensor and accelerometer chapters.
-Here, we are just binding the saadc::InterruptHandler to the SAADC interrupt.
+We've already seen similar code in the temperature sensor and accelerometer chapters.
+Here, we are binding saadc::InterruptHandler to the SAADC interrupt.

 #![allow(unused)]